-General rules for employment
+General rules for employment in Spain

-- a regular employee works 40 hours per week;
+- 40 hours of work per week;

 - 23 business days of vacation per year;